gruntwork-io/docs/docs/patcher/running-patcher/update.md

 ### Next Safe (Default)

-Using the `next-safe` update strategy, if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the highest version **before** that breaking change.
+Using the [next safe update strategy](/patcher/getting-started/update-strategies#next-safe-update-strategy-default), if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the highest version **before** that breaking change.
 Otherwise, it will update the dependencies the latest version of that module.

 Example usage:
 ```